AidanSavant/AidanSavant.github.io/content/posts/generics_in_C.md

 # Generic containers
 So now we know how to create generic functions, but what about generic data structures?
-It's not too much different, but it requires a little bit more care and thought due to some hard to see issues that we'll cover.
+It's not too much different, but it requires a little bit more care and thought due to some subtle issues that we'll cover.

 Let's implement a generic container for a linked list that'll follow the form of:
 ```rust